gabrielsantosr/AzureCredentialLess/README.md

 - Add a federated credential in the app registration that points to the Managed Identity.

 ## What is necessary in each customer's tenant:
-- Service principal with the id of ACME's App registration ( This can be done using azure cli `az ad sp create --id <client-id>` , azure power shell or http request)
+- Service principal with the id of PROVIDER's App registration ( This can be done using azure cli `az ad sp create --id <client-id>` , azure power shell or http request)
 - Include the service principal as an app user of the Dataverse (It won't show up in the list when you try to add it; type the clientId to see it.)
 - Grant necessary roles to the app user within Dataverse

-By including a local Service Principal of the ACME's App Registration, customers can grant ACME whichever roles they need.
+By including a local Service Principal of PROVIDER's App Registration, customers can grant PROVIDER whichever roles they need.

-ACME, from it's side, manages however they wan't to authenticate.
+PROVIDER, from it's side, manages however they wan't to authenticate.

 You could still use certificates or secrets, if you are used to it.
 The multi-tenancy is already solving the problem of having to handle customers secrets, because the credentials are managed from your App registration, from your tenant.